darkyne/Exercice-Starwars/README.md

-# A Star Wars NodeJS Exercice
+# A Star Wars NodeJS Exercice that ended up in python...
 This exercise is using the following Star Wars API: [https://swapi.dev/](https://swapi.dev/)

 ## Goal